0-Hecke modules for row-strict dual immaculate functions: A new 0-Hecke algebra action

 Here $\set(\alpha)=\{\alpha_1, \alpha_1+\alpha_2,\ldots, \alpha_1+\ldots+\alpha_{k-1}\}$ is the subset of $[n-1]$ associated to the composition $\alpha=(\alpha_1, \ldots , \alpha_k)$ of $n$ of length $k.$

-\begin{definition}\cite{DKLT1996} The \textit{quasisymmetric characteristic} $\mathrm{ch}$ is an isomorphism from the Grothendieck ring of $H_n(0)$ with respect to the induction product, to the ring of quasisymmetric functions $\QSym,$ which sends the 0-Hecke algebra irreducible module $[L_\alpha]$ indexed by the composition $\alpha\vDash n$ to the fundamental quasisymmetric function indexed by $\alpha$:
+\begin{definition}\cite{DKLT1996, KrobThibon1997} The \textit{quasisymmetric characteristic} $\mathrm{ch}$ is an isomorphism from the Grothendieck ring of $H_n(0)$ with respect to the induction product, to the ring of quasisymmetric functions $\QSym,$ sending the isomorphism class $[L_\alpha]$ of the 0-Hecke algebra irreducible module $L_\alpha$ indexed by the composition $\alpha\vDash n$ to the fundamental quasisymmetric function indexed by $\alpha$: